 Many factors, some within our control, others completely beyond our control, determine the position, phase, and visibility of the moon at any time.
-We may not be able to control earth’s rotation and the moon’s orbit, which determine the moon’s phase and absolute position in the sky, but we can control our location, and take the steps necessary to align the rising or setting moon with the landscape we wish to photograph.
+We may not be able to control earth’s rotation and the moon’s orbit that determine the moon’s phase and position in the sky, but we can control our location, and take the steps necessary to align the rising or setting moon with the landscape we wish to photograph.

 A little lunar geometry (you can skip this section of you’re more interested in “how” than “why”)

 A full moon rises and sets directly opposite the sun, rising in the east at sunset and setting in the west at sunrise.
 This actually makes perfect sense when you take a little time to understand the monthly choreography of the earth, moon, and sun.
-Just as the earth revolves around the sun, the moon revolves around the earth; at any point in this dance, half of the earth is lit (daytime) and half of the earth is dark (nighttime), and half of the moon is lit and half of the moon is dark.
+Just as the earth revolves around the sun, the moon revolves around the earth; at any point in this dance, half of the earth is lit (daytime) and half of the earth is dark (nighttime), and half of the moon is lit and half is dark.

 So then why do we rarely see a full moon rising exactly as the sun sets?
 That’s because: 1) the point of maximum fullness (when the sun, earth, and moon align perfectly) only happens at one instant on the full moon day—at every other instant of each month’s full moon day, the moon is only almost full (but still full enough to appear full); 2) sun/moon rise/set times we see published always assume a flat horizon—if you have mountains between you and the horizon, your view of the actual sun/moon rise/set will be blocked; and 3) The more extreme your latitude (angular distance from the equator), the more skewed the sun/moon alignment appears.